Mr Omar Tillo

 Possible Side Effects

-All patients should be in good health and have realistic expectations about what can be achieved with fat transfer to face.
+All patients should be in good health and have realistic expectations about what can be achieved with facial fat grafting.

 We do not treat patients below the age of 18 years of age.